 Receiving ACH/EFT and Wires

-For incoming ACH/EFT or wire payments, Treasury Management should be informed by the department at the time of billing, or prior to receipt of each ACH/EFT or wire payment.
+For incoming ACH/EFT or wire payments, Banking & Merchant Services should be informed by the department at the time of billing, or prior to receipt of each ACH/EFT or wire payment.

 Reason for Directive

 To ensure quicker tracking of the incoming payment and proper recording of those funds into the correct department’s accounts.

 Who Must Comply?

 - The department should inform Banking & Merchant Services of the following details:

 - Reference, such as the invoice number or other information related to the payment

 - After Banking & Merchant Services identifies the benefiting department of an incoming ACH/EFT or wire transfer, the Deposit Control team will e-mail the department an “EFT Advice Report,” which is a deposit statement extracted from the University of Florida bank account